Sandy Stephens: Professional career

-Stephens was a second-round NFL draft choice of the Cleveland Browns and the fifth overall selection in the AFL draft by the New York Titans.
+Stephens was a second-round NFL draft choice of the Cleveland Browns and the fifth overall selection in the AFL draft by the New York Titans in 1962.
 Both teams said that they wouldn't use him as a quarterback and he never played a down in either league.
 The Canadian Football League (CFL) welcomed him as a quarterback, as the Montreal Alouettes offered a reported $25,000 signing bonus and a three-year contract at $30,000 per year.

 After playing for the Alouettes in 1962, he was cut by Montreal during the 1963 season and was claimed on waivers by the Toronto Argonauts.
 Upon leaving the CFL, Stephens tried out as a walk-on with the Minnesota Vikings.
 In his CFL career, he threw 22 touchdowns with 38 interceptions on 2,823 yards, while rushing for 487 yards on 88 carries and 8 touchdowns.
 He also caught 12 passes for 192 yards and a touchdown.
 He was also used as an occasional kicker, making 12 out of 19 extra points and 4 out of 8 field goals, with three punts for a 20-yard average.
 On September 20, 1964, he was involved in a near fatal accident.
-The car is which he was riding with Ted Dean, a Minnesota Vikings player, struck a tree in South Minneapolis.
+The car in which he was riding with Ted Dean, a Minnesota Vikings player, struck a tree in South Minneapolis.
 Two years after the accident Stephens signed with the Kansas City Chiefs as a fullback.
 He was willing to play any of the back positions and continued to dream of playing as a quarterback in the NFL, but to no avail.
 He ended his active football career in 1968.